SteelCompendium/data-md-dse/Bestiary/Monsters/Rivals/Features/Rival Malice Level 1 Malice Features.md

           line within 1 square of them or a 3 cube within 10 squares of them.
           Each enemy in the area makes an Agility test.
-The rival chooses a damage type and a condition for the outcome of the test from one of the following pairs: sonic damage and dazed, poison"
+The rival chooses a damage type and a condition for the outcome of the test from one of the following pairs: sonic damage and dazed, poison damage and weakened, or fire damage and frightened."
-        tier1: damage and weakened, or fire damage and frightened.
-11 damage; the condition affects the target (save ends)
+        tier1: 11 damage; the condition affects the target (save ends)
         tier2: 8 damage; the condition affects the target (EoT)
         tier3: 5 damage
   - type: feature